manifoldco/promptui/README.md

 ### More Examples

-See full list of examples at [examples](https://github.com/manifoldco/promptui/tree/master/_examples)
+See full list of [examples](https://github.com/manifoldco/promptui/tree/master/_examples)